Filipe-Rodrigues/Gauss-Jacobi-Cpp/README.md

-# Gauss-Seidel-Cpp
+### Gauss-Jacobi implementation in C++
-This is a implementation of the Gauss-Seidel, a numerical approximation method designed to find a solution for linear systems.
+This is a implementation of the Gauss-Jacobi, a numerical approximation method designed to find a solution for linear systems, observing certain properties.
 There'll be a sequential and a parallel implementation of this method.